 Before the government decided that they would make all the decisions for us, there was a time you could pick many things on your own.
 That included what type of pet you may want to purchase or adopt.
 Regrettably, there were some men and women who spoiled that for honest, sincere and thoughtful pet owners… People who left their dogs tied to a tree, maintained an alligator in the pool, had a tiger in their flat or used their home as an animal rescue center keeping hundreds of poorly fed cats in an entirely unacceptable environment… Now I’m not saying that there should not be laws against maintaining certain kinds of wild or exotic animals as pets.
 What I need to point out is if the government is forbidding people from owning animals because they are compromised or in the opinion of some”expert” could be emotionally damaged by living with people… Then they’re barking up the wrong tree.

-As a fourteen year old boy I walked right into a Florida pet shop and saw a squirrel monkey languishing in a small cage.
+As a fourteen year old boy I walked right into New York NY Animal Removal and saw a squirrel monkey languishing in a small cage.
 This was not a case of neglect or abuse.
 This type of thing can be done by pet stores as a hook to get you to buy one of their more pricey or hard to sell selections.
 So said my dad and he was correct.
 At $25 it did not cost a fortune and that price meant the shop wanted it gone.
 It was a time when few tourists were in town which made it more difficult to sell.
 Most locals were older and didn’t want the hassle of maintaining a Primate as a pet.
 Besides, the monkey wasn’t very good at self promotion.
 It had barely been weaned when someone took it out of its mother, gave it some shots and sold it to the pet shop for resale.
 Because of this the animal was bashful, skiddish and fearful.

 I went to the local library and did some research on squirrel monkeys before I finally bought him two weeks after my initial trip to the pet store.
 The dog died before we moved.
 The other pets were adopted to neighbors who already knew and liked them because it was just not feasible to bring them along.
 I named my fighter Sam and brought him home to a huge cage which we kept at a Florida Room with jalousied windows on the side of the house.
 It faced an unused lot which was overgrown and looked like a jungle.
 That room could be cut off from A/C if necessary, but was heated for the brief period of time that our region experienced any cold weather.